chitraanshpopli/create-vlc-playlist/README.md

 this creates a very bare-bone xml structure, the minimum that I found necessary for the file to work.
 So the xspf file is ugly but it works.

+Updated to automatically go through subdirectories as well.
+Can be disabled from within the program via the flag.

 #### Known problems:
 1. Files with '%' or '#' in their names get added to the playlist but generate error when played.
 2. If a file's name starts with '#', the file selection is ruined.
 It adds all the files' (and subdirectories')